noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

 - account types
   - regular: can make transactions
   - contract: for smart contracts deployed on the blockchain

+### network

+- mainnet: prod; proof of work
+- ropsten: proof of work
+- kovan: proof of authority
+- rinkeby: proof of authority;

 ## dapps on ethereum